 - To demonstrate conformance to requirements.

-- To assure that the acute functionalities of the program are working fine.
+- To ensure that the acute functionalities of the program are working fine.

-- To measures the stability of the software product by performing testing.
+- To measure the stability of the software product by performing testing.

 - To test all over the function of the software product.